The Story of a Mira Dog

 Two veterinarians look after a Mira dog

-Dog food is offered free of charge by Mondou throughout the course of foster care.
+Vetdiet Dog food is offered free of charge by Mondou throughout the socialization period.

 A Labernese Mira puppy lying on the ground